 Engle Progeny Cases.
 In 2000, a jury in Engle v.
 R.J.
 Reynolds Tobacco Co. rendered a \$145,000,000 punitive damages verdict in favor of a "Florida Class" against certain cigarette manufacturers, including Liggett.
 Pursuant to the Florida Supreme Court's July 2006 ruling in Engle, which decertified the class on a prospective basis, and affirmed the appellate court's reversal of the punitive damages award, former class members had one year from January 11, 2007 in which to file individual lawsuits.
 In addition, some individuals who filed suit prior to January 11, 2007, and who claim they meet the conditions in Engle, are attempting to avail themselves of the Engle ruling.
 Lawsuits by individuals requesting the benefit of the Engle ruling, whether filed before or after the January 11, 2007 deadline, are referred to as the "Engle progeny cases."
-Liggett and the Company are named in 6,717 Engle progeny cases in both federal (3,694 cases) and state (3,023 cases) courts in Florida.
+As of June 30, 2011, Liggett and the Company are defendants in 5,785 Engle progeny cases in both federal (2,764 cases) and state (3,021 cases) courts in Florida.
 Other cigarette manufacturers are also named as defendants in these cases, although as a case proceeds, one or more defendants may ultimately be dismissed from the action.
-These cases include approximately 8,960 plaintiffs, 671 of which represent state court consortium claims.
+These cases include approximately 8,000 plaintiffs.
 The number of state court Engle progeny cases may increase as multi-plaintiff cases continue to be severed into individual cases.
 The total number of plaintiffs may also increase as a result of attempts by existing plaintiffs to add additional parties.

-As of April 13, 2011, in addition to the Lukacs case (described below), the following Engle progeny cases have resulted in judgments against Liggett:
+As of June 30, 2011, the following Engle progeny cases have resulted in judgments against Liggett:

-COMPENSATORY DATE CASE NAME COUNTY DAMAGES PUNITIVE DAMAGES S TATUS August 2009 Campbell v.
+Date Case Name County Net Compensatory Damages Punitive Damages Status June 2002 Lukacs v.
 R.J.
-Reynolds Escambia \$ 156 None Affirmed by DCA, Defendants filed Motion with DCA for certification to FL Sup.
+Reynolds Miami-Dade \$12,418 None Affirmed on appeal.
+See "Lukacs Case" description below.
+August 2009 Campbell v.
+R.J.
+Reynolds Escambia \$156 None Affirmed on appeal.
+Defendants filed a Motion with DCA for certification to FL Sup.
+Ct., which was denied by the court on May 13, 2011.
+Defendants appealed to the FL Sup.
 Ct.
 March 2010 Douglas v.
 R.J.
 Reynolds Hillsborough \$1,350 None On appeal April 2010 Clay v.
 R.J.
-Reynolds Escambia \$ 349 \$1,000 On appeal April 2010 Putney v.
+Reynolds Escambia \$349 \$1,000 On appeal April 2010 Putney v.
 R.J.
 Reynolds Broward \$3,008 None On appeal April 2011 Tullo v.
 R.J.
-Reynolds Palm Beach \$ 225 None Will be appealed
+Reynolds Palm Beach \$225 None On appeal

-Through March 31, 2011, there were 25 plaintiffs' verdicts in Engle progeny cases, including the five referenced above, and 13 defense verdicts.
-Other cases have been dismissed by the court on summary judgment.
-For further information on the Engle case and on Engle progeny cases, see "Class Actions - Engle Case," below.
+Through June 30, 2011, there were 32 plaintiffs' verdicts in Engle progeny cases, including the six referenced above, and 15 defense verdicts, excluding several cases which were either dismissed by the court on summary judgment or where a mistrial was declared.
+For further information on the Engle case and on Engle progeny cases, see "Class Actions -- Engle Case," below.

 Lukacs Case.
 In June 2002, the jury in a Florida state court action entitled Lukacs v.
 R.J.
 Reynolds Tobacco Co., awarded \$37,500 in compensatory damages, jointly and severally, in a case involving Liggett and two other cigarette manufacturers, which amount was subsequently reduced by the court.
 The jury found Liggett 50% responsible for the damages incurred by the plaintiff.
 The Lukacs case was the first case to be tried as an individual Engle progeny case, but was tried almost five years prior to the Florida Supreme Court's final decision in Engle.
 In November 2008, the court entered final judgment in the amount of \$24,835, plus interest from June 2002.
-Plaintiff filed a motion seeking an award of attorneys' fees from Liggett based on plaintiff's prior proposal for settlement.
 In March 2010, the Third District Court of Appeal affirmed the decision, per curiam.
-In June 2010, Liggett paid its share of the judgment and settled claims for attorneys' fees and accrued interest for a total payment of \$14,361.
+In June 2010, Liggett satisfied its share of the judgment, including attorneys' fees and accrued interest, for \$14,361.